Browsing Category

 My remorse isn’t due to any financial loss incurred, although that is part of my cautionary tale.
 If fully restored (at the cost of perhaps a few hundred dollars), I estimate that my $5 trench watch would be worth between $500 and $1,000 today.
 No, I regret it because my poor decision represents the loss of yet another irreplaceable piece of World War I horological history.

-Antique World War I Era Trench Watches For Sale on eBay
+Antique World War I Era Trench Watches for Sale on eBay

 Although made by the millions for the greatest war the world had ever known up until that point, trench watches are incredibly rare today.
 Untold numbers were lost or blown up on the battlefield, thrown out when fashions changed or allowed to rust away over the course of the last 100 years.
 As proof, a search for the term “trench watch” on the popular online watch site Chrono24 returns just 33 results out of over 474,000 watches for sale in total!